raspberrypilearning/persuasive-data-presentation/en/step_3.md

 ---
 title: Load data into a list of dictionaries
 ---
 Each line (row) from a CSV file can be stored in a **dictionary**.
-The CSV file below contains data on volcano eruptions that have taken place since 2010.
+The CSV file below contains data on volcanic eruptions that have taken place since 2010.
 Each line is a new eruption.
 Each eruption has the date, longitude, latitude, and location information, as well as other things.

 ![A screenshot of a text file.
 The text file contains volcano eruption data.
 Each row of data has a date, the longitude, the latitude, and the location of the volcano eruption.](images/text-file.PNG)